Boxgrove – St Mary and St Blaise

 The nave is in two parts; the first two bays from the east, which belonged to the monastic church and 10 further bays for the parish.
 Only the two eastern bays are now roofed, presumably because as part of the monastic church, they were transferred to the parish in 1537.
 The easternmost bay of the south arcade has a round-headed arch with two slightly chamfered orders and a round pier on a high spurred base and has been dated as early as c1130-40 (www.crsbi.ac.uk retrieved on 1/4/2013).
 The upper parts were remodelled in the C13 when a vault was added.
 On the north side there is no arcade, because of the older cloister behind.
 Its position suggests that any earlier nave was aisleless.
 The two bays were completed to their full height and probably originally had a wooden roof like the transepts (renewed in the C19).
 This contrasts with the simple groined vault of the much narrower south aisle.
 Below the C13 clerestory openings are the outlines of the original ones.

 There are differing views over the date of the parochial part of the nave.
-Most earlier authorities have suggested that it was probably started about 1170 (e g BE p114), following essentially the design set by the monastic part, though with some modifications.
+Most earlier authorities have suggested that it was probably started about 1170, following essentially the design set by the monastic part, though with some modifications.
 However, Peter Draper (p118) has suggested that it may have been substantially complete by this date.
 There is a question over the extent to which this applies to the upper parts, for the clerestory lancets were shafted inside, a feature more to be expected at the end of the C12, and a section of the vaulting ribs with dogtooth looks to be of the same date.
 If correct, this part of the work was probably done at the same time as the vault and other alterations in the two eastern bays.

 The parochial nave had a north aisle in the five western bays and further east there is blank arcading like the south arcade, but only half of one double-bay to the north now stands to the height of the former vault and there is only one arch to the south.
 The arcades have double bays, separated by cruciform piers with angle shafts (mostly missing) and foliage capitals.
 The round centre piers have scallop-capitals.
 The pointed arches have two orders, neither of them chamfered.
 Triple shafts between each double bay suggest a vault was intended from the start over this part of the nave, with each bay of the vault covering two of the arcade.
 Little remains of either aisle, but at the east end there is clear evidence that they had simple rib vaults.

 The crossing, especially the tower, was probably not complete when work started on replacing the choir.
 Its predecessor would have been shorter and a new eastern bay was probably built before any demolition was needed.
 Draper suggests that this was under way in the 1190s, again significantly earlier than has been proposed previously.
 He bases his argument on the starting date of the chancel of St Thomas-à-Becket, Portsmouth (now the cathedral), which is closely related.
 This is known to have been started around 1185 and was substantially complete by 1196.
 It is in a number of respects less developed than the work at Boxgrove, which is likely to be later than the work on the retro-choir at Chichester cathedral to which it is also closely related.
-That was started after a fire in 1187 and is noticeably more generous than Portsmouth in its use of polished Purbeck marble, including free-standing shafts.
+That was started after the fire of 1187 and is noticeably more generous than Portsmouth in its use of polished Purbeck marble, including free-standing shafts.
 Draper suggests that the device of big round arches containing two smaller pointed ones, common to all three, is more likely at Boxgrove if work started in the 1190s and not in the early C13.
-It is likely that Boxgrove choir is the work of Chichester masons, who were less constrained than at the cathedral where there was a need to follow the proportions of the retained parts of c1100 further west – this shows itself particularly in the awkwardly proportioned triforium there.
+It is likely that Boxgrove choir is the work of Chichester masons, who were less constrained than at the cathedral where there was a need to follow the proportions of the retained parts of c1100 further west, as shown by the awkwardly proportioned triforium there.
 It is, however, conceivable that there was an earlier source for the double bay design, which could have originated at the parent of Portsmouth church, the vanished Southwick priory (Hampshire).
 Re-founded in c1145, this was probably still under construction in the late C12.

 The galletted flintwork of the exterior differs from the older parts, though the galletting may result from later repairs.
 Inside, the arcade design evolves from the east end, becoming simpler with less dark marble.
 Unlike New Shoreham, where the changes in design seem to be without purpose, the overall bay design does not vary and copes with the changes.
 The two-in-one arrangement is already to be found in the western nave, but here, following Portsmouth and Chichester, there are two moulded and pointed arches in a large round-headed one, similarly moulded, with head-stops on the label.
 The spandrels above the two pointed arches contain a deeply incised quatrefoil, another feature related to the triforium of the retro-choir at Chichester and the arcades at Portsmouth.